Weaver17/Mist-frontend/README.md

 **Future Updates**

-- Clean up API calls to smooth out switching from page to page
-- Small style changes to improve mobile device experience
+- Save and Favorite logic by setting api calls to link games to user